 About Roxanne Claire

-Meanwhile lets just say that we are proud Roxanne Claire contributed a whooping 102 entries.
+But we are proud to say that Roxanne Claire contributed 102 entries already.

 The neighborhood air is scented by fresh buds of jasmine.
 At the plant store, gardenia bushes too have begun to bloom.
 Arriving back home, the rose bushes are a riot of blossoms.
 Maggie, my climber and the one with the strongest perfume, also displays the most vivid color.
 Deep fuchsia.
 After I nestle the lantana […]